Mayoralty of Eric Adams: 2024

 At a news conference, Adams suggested that the city could hire migrants as lifeguards because they are "excellent swimmers".
 The comment was called "racist and divisive" by unnamed immigrant rights groups.

-Adams has promoted a series of changes to New York City's zoning laws called the "City of Yes".
+Adams promoted a series of changes to New York City's zoning laws called the "City of Yes".
 The first proposal, intended to make environmentally-friendly building renovations and rooftop solar installations easier, was approved by the City Council on December 6, 2023.
 The second proposal, intended to allow businesses more flexibility in terms of where they can operate, was approved on June 6, 2024.
 The third proposal, intended to allow "a little more housing in every neighborhood", is scheduled for a vote in December 2024.
 Proponents say the proposal is crucial to address the New York City housing shortage, while opponents have raised concerns about changes it will bring to low-density neighborhoods.

 On May 21, 2024, Adams created a Charter Revision Commission to propose changes to the New York City Charter.
 It released five proposals, which will be subject to voter approval on November 5.
 Critics said the proposals, three of which limit the City Council's power, were designed to push an earlier ballot measure, which would have limited mayoral power, off the ballot.
 A spokeswoman for the City Council called the commission a "sham" and accused it of "undermining democracy and oversight of the Mayor’s administration".

 On October 15, 2024, Adams appointed Chauncey Parker as the new Deputy Mayor for Public Safety.